"EASY"-TO-PILOT TURBINE AIRPLANES: FLY-IT-YOURSELF

 The other type of general aviation, business aviation, is dominated by turbine airplanes, much more expensive and complex, but also safer and faster.
 They are, in fact, able to shorten distances in the same manner as the airlines do, adding the much greater convenience.

-Much alike as in order to drive land vehicles there are different types of driver's licences (private category, professional registration, registration for trucks, public transport, etc.), something similar exists in Aeronautics.
-The first license is usually the private pilot licence (roughly corresponding to the private category license for cars) that is usually obtained with an experience of at least 40 flight hours (after the appropriate theory classes, of course).
+Much alike as in order to drive land vehicles there are different types of driver's licenses (private category, professional registration, registration for trucks, public transport, etc.), something similar exists in Aeronautics.
+The first license is usually the private pilot license (roughly corresponding to the private category license for cars) that is usually obtained with an experience of at least 40 flight hours (after the appropriate theory classes, of course).
 There are also the commercial pilot category (for example, for air taxi), air transport pilot (air carrier aircraft), etc. There are two categories that have no parallel to licenses for land vehicles: these are the licenses to fly in bad weather (by instruments) and to fly airplanes with more than one engine.
 For large airplanes (more than 12 500 pounds, or 5700 kg) usually a specific course for each model of airplane that the pilot intends to fly is required.